openstack/kolla/doc/customize-deployment.rst

 As an example, consider running Kolla in a virtual machine.
-In order to launch virtual machines from Nova in a virtual environment, it is necessary to use the QEMU hypervisor, rather then the KVM hypervisor.
+In order to launch virtual machines from Nova in a virtual environment, it is necessary to use the QEMU hypervisor, rather than the KVM hypervisor.
 To achieve this result, simply modify the file `/etc/kolla/config/nova/nova-compute.conf` and add the contents::